Eglantinenf/WeatherApp-React.js-Tailwind-/README.md

 - **Search by City**: Enter the name of any city to retrieve its current weather conditions.
 - **Detailed Weather Information**: View essential details including temperature, humidity, wind speed, and weather description.
 - **Error Handling**: User-friendly error messages when the city is not found or when there are network issues.
-- **Responsive Design**: The app is fully responsive, providing a seamless experience on both desktop and mobile devices.
 - **Loading Animation**: A visual loading effect while fetching weather data to enhance user experience.